seungjunlee96/AI-for-Medicine/README.md

 # AI-for-Medicine
-This repository is a summary of "AI for Medicine" lecture from Deeplearning.ai
+This repository is a summary of **"AI for Medicine Specialization"** lecture from Deeplearning.ai

 Lecture Link : https://www.coursera.org/specializations/ai-for-medicine